ChengHsiangLu/Myofibroblast/README.md

 In the PCA plot, there are 4 different groups separate by treatment.
 We have the CC group(untreated) at the right corner, the TG group(TGFB) at the bottom, TN group(TNFA) at the right corner, and the TT group(TGFB + TNFA) at the top.
 There are separate by PC1(19%).![](/Pics/PCA_Pheno_Treatment.jpeg)<br>#### A series of bar plots (one for each principal component)

 Each bar plot represents the loadings of all samples on a given principal component.
+```# The resulting vector coul will contain 12 colors from the "Set3" palette.library(RColorBrewer)coul <- brewer.pal(12, "Set3")# generates colors for a plot based on the batch variablecolors=pcabatchR$Batchallbatches<-unique(pcabatchR$Batch)for (i in 1:38){  colors[pcabatchR$Batch==allbatches[i]]<-coul[i%%12+1]}thinlines=c(seq(4,72,8),75,seq(83,151,8))thicklines=c(seq(8,72,8),79,seq(87,151,8))# first half of the barplot would be the non-fibrotic group and the second part would be the fibrotic group# The order would be CC, TG, TN, TTsamplesorder=c(4,1,3,2,8,5,7,6,28,25,27,26,32,29,31,30,36,33,35,34,40,37,39,38,52,49,51,50,55,53,55,54,68,65,67,66,72,69,71,70,76,73,75,74,80,77,79,78,84,81,83,82,88,85,87,86,116,113,115,114,120,117,119,118,139,136,138,137,143,140,142,141,12,9,11,10,16,13,15,14,20,17,19,18,24,21,23,22,44,41,43,42,48,45,47,46,60,57,59,58,64,61,63,62,92,89,91,90,96,93,95,94,100,97,99,98,104,101,103,102,108,105,107,106,112,109,111,110,124,121,123,122,128,125,127,126,132,129,131,130,135,133,134,147,144,146,145,151,148,150,149)#create 38 barplots and saving each of them as a PNG filefor (i in 1:38) {  filename = paste("PC_",i,".png", sep = "")  png(filename)  barplot(pcabatchALL[samplesorder,i],col=colors[samplesorder],las=2,xaxt='n',space=0)  for (i in 1:length(thinlines)) {    abline(v = thinlines[i], col = "black",lty = 3)  }  for (i in 1:length(thicklines)) {    abline(v = thicklines[i], col = "black",lty = 1)  }  abline(v = 72, col = "red",lty = 1)  dev.off()}write.csv(aloadrelativebatch,file="aloadrelativeMask_batchmodel_filtered.csv")write.csv(pcabatch$x,file="pca_batchmodel_x.csv")```

-A red line is also drawn at position 72 in order to separate the non-fibrotic group and the fibrotic group.
+A red line is drawn at position 72 in order to separate the non-fibrotic group and the fibrotic group.
+Within each patient, the treatment order would be CC, TG, TN, TT.
 The color of each bar represents the batch of the sample, with a unique color assigned to each batch.
 The vertical lines on the plot indicate the position of specific loadings, with thin and thick lines indicating different positions.

-```# The resulting vector coul will contain 12 colors from the "Set3" palette.library(RColorBrewer)coul <- brewer.pal(12, "Set3")# generates colors for a plot based on the batch variablecolors=pcabatchR$Batchallbatches<-unique(pcabatchR$Batch)for (i in 1:38){  colors[pcabatchR$Batch==allbatches[i]]<-coul[i%%12+1]}thinlines=c(seq(4,72,8),75,seq(83,151,8))thicklines=c(seq(8,72,8),79,seq(87,151,8))# first half of the barplot would be the non-fibrotic group and the second part would be the fibrotic group# The order would be CC, TG, TN, TTsamplesorder=c(4,1,3,2,8,5,7,6,28,25,27,26,32,29,31,30,36,33,35,34,40,37,39,38,52,49,51,50,55,53,55,54,68,65,67,66,72,69,71,70,76,73,75,74,80,77,79,78,84,81,83,82,88,85,87,86,116,113,115,114,120,117,119,118,139,136,138,137,143,140,142,141,12,9,11,10,16,13,15,14,20,17,19,18,24,21,23,22,44,41,43,42,48,45,47,46,60,57,59,58,64,61,63,62,92,89,91,90,96,93,95,94,100,97,99,98,104,101,103,102,108,105,107,106,112,109,111,110,124,121,123,122,128,125,127,126,132,129,131,130,135,133,134,147,144,146,145,151,148,150,149)#create 38 barplots and saving each of them as a PNG filefor (i in 1:38) {  filename = paste("PC_",i,".png", sep = "")  png(filename)  barplot(pcabatchALL[samplesorder,i],col=colors[samplesorder],las=2,xaxt='n',space=0)  for (i in 1:length(thinlines)) {    abline(v = thinlines[i], col = "black",lty = 3)  }  for (i in 1:length(thicklines)) {    abline(v = thicklines[i], col = "black",lty = 1)  }  abline(v = 72, col = "red",lty = 1)  dev.off()}write.csv(aloadrelativebatch,file="aloadrelativeMask_batchmodel_filtered.csv")write.csv(pcabatch$x,file="pca_batchmodel_x.csv")```
+For example, this is PC_1.png.
+From this plot, you can see that the highest sxpression is closely related with TNF-ɑ.
+As for the first patient, compaire to the contorl(untreated), the TNF-ɑ group is much higher and the TT group (TGF-b+TNF-ɑ) is not that high.

 ![](/Pics/PCs/PC_1.png)